-keep-startup-file

-false No startup segment of the log is kept. true A startup segment of the log is kept.
-The size of the segment equals the value of the segment option. <number> KB</number> Sets the maximum size, in kilobytes, for a startup segment of the log. <number> MB</number> Sets the maximum size, in megabytes, for a startup segment of the log.
+true A startup segment of the log is kept.
+The size of the segment equals the value of the segment option.

+In sets the maximum size, in kilobytes, for a startup segment of the log.

+Inumber > MB Sets the maximum size, in megabytes, for a startup segment of the log.